 We, as in Pensacolians in general, know how to throw a party, shindig, soiree, gathering, bash, gala, jubilee – you name it and we’ve got it!
 It would only seem right that we’d throw a party to celebrate the city itself!

-The Fiesta of Five Flags Celebration it all about the heritage of our beloved city.
-I’ll let you in on a little secret: For a few years, I worked for Fiesta of Five Flags so you’ll get the inside scoop on these must-see events.
+The Fiesta Celebration it all about the heritage of our beloved city.
+I’ll let you in on a little secret: For a few years, I worked for Fiesta Pensacola so you’ll get the inside scoop on these must-see events.

 What you need to know: Pensacola was founded in 1559 by Spanish explorer and conquistador Don Tristan de Luna y Arellano, who we call DeLuna.
 He was sent on an exploration to establish a Gulf port and brought along 11 ships and around 1,500 people into Pensacola Bay.
 Unfortunately, shortly after that, a hurricane hit and sunk the colony’s supplies, which were still on their ships.
 Pensacola would later be reestablished.

 Fast forward to the 1940’s where Pensacola community leaders gathered together and developed the idea of an annual festival to promote their beloved city.
 The goal was to celebrate Pensacola’s historical background as America’s oldest city, founded by DeLuna in 1559, and encourage people to travel to visit.
-It has been told that during the first Fiesta of Five Flags celebration, there was nowhere for people visiting to stay, so residents opened up their homes to visitors to come join in on the festivities.
+It has been told that during the first Fiesta Celebration, there was nowhere for people visiting to stay, so residents opened up their homes to visitors to come join in on the festivities.

-Today, the Fiesta of Five Flags celebration continues to highlight the rich heritage of the city and honor the countries that helped shape Pensacola into the diverse city it is now.
+Today, the Fiesta Celebration continues to highlight the rich heritage of the city and honor the countries that helped shape Pensacola into the diverse city it is now.
 Events have varied over the years as there use to be pageants, skiing competitions, and even a treasure hunt for actual treasure buried on Pensacola Beach.
 While the events may change, the reason for the celebration will always remain.